fpgasystems/Coyote/README.md

 ## Prerequisites

 Full `Vivado/Vitis` suite is needed to build the hardware side of things.
 Hardware server will be enough for deployment only scenarios.
 Coyote runs with `Vivado 2022.1`.
-Previous versions can be used at one own's peril.
+Previous versions can be used at one's own peril.

 Following AMD platforms are supported: `vcu118`, `Alveo u50`, `Alveo u55c`, `Alveo u200`, `Alveo u250` and `Alveo u280`.
 Coyote is currently being developed on the HACC cluster at ETH Zurich.
 For more information and possible external access check out the following link: https://systems.ethz.ch/research/data-processing-on-modern-hardware/hacc.html